lammps/lammps/doc/src/pair_mliap.rst

 line must contain two integers:

 * nelems  = Number of elements
-* ncoeff = Number of coefficients
+* nparams = Number of parameters

 This is followed by one block for each of the *nelem* elements.
-Each block consists of *ncoeff* coefficients, one per line.
+Each block consists of *nparams* parameters, one per line.
 Note that this format is similar, but not identical to that used for the :doc:`pair_style snap <pair_snap>` coefficient file.
 Specifically, the line containing the element weight and radius is omitted,